 Prior to every alignment an inspection must be performed to determine if any of the parts responsible for holding the tires in alignment are worn, damaged, or missing.
-We perform a complimentary multi-point inspection prior to each alignment to ensure that you vehicle can be properly aligned.
+We perform a multi-point steering and suspension inspection prior to each alignment to ensure that you vehicle can be properly aligned.
 We do not improperly align vehicles with worn, damaged or missing parts.

 Wheel Alignment Service